10 Best Things to Do in Grand Junction, Colorado

 This is the place to hike if you have dogs and want to explore around the CO National Monument.
 We hiked part of Devils Canyon loop trail and the views were more than enough!
 This trailhead also leads to D1 and D2 trails.
 We just wandered around and didn't plan any full hikes.
 I brought Sora's biothane long line leash and let her run around a bit since the trail was wide and pretty empty!

-This climate is much different from the rest of Colorado; be prepared for a lot of heat.
+- This climate is much different from the rest of Colorado, so be prepared for more heat, sun exposure, and drier trails.

 Comments